State setup guide

 Use Illinois and federal tax resources to confirm whether the practice needs state tax registration beyond federal EIN and normal income-tax workflows.

-Next step: prepare EIN, banking, and payer paperworkUse the launch checklist to track financial setup before credentialing asks for tax and payment details.
+Next step: prepare EIN, banking, and payer paperworkUse the setup checklist to track financial setup before credentialing asks for tax and payment details.

 Telehealth notes